zwbetz-gh/zwbetz/content/blog/beef-jerky-recipe/index.md

 {{< figure
 img="img/jerky-1.jpg"
-caption="Jerky trial 1.
+caption="Jerky trial 1 with sizzle steak.
 Dehydrated for about 5 hours.
 Not too bad.
 Not quite chewy enough, though." command="Resize" options="600x" >}}

 {{< figure
 img="img/jerky-2.jpg"
-caption="Jerky trial 2.
-Dehydrated for about 6 hours.
-This was my favorite batch so far." command="Resize" options="600x" >}}
+caption="Jerky trial 2 with eye of round.
+Dehydrated for about 6 hours. ~~This was my favorite batch so far.~~" command="Resize" options="600x" >}}

 {{< figure
 img="img/jerky-3.jpg"
-caption="Jerky trial 3.
+caption="Jerky trial 3 with sizzle steak.
 Dehydrated for about 6 hours.
 NESCO sent some seasoning packs with the maker.
 I'm glad I tried them, but I'll be returning to my own recipe." command="Resize" options="600x" >}}

+{{< figure
+img="img/jerky-4.jpg"
+caption="Jerky trial 4 with milanesa.
+Dehydrated for about 6 hours.
+Walmart finally had milanesa in stock.
+I like how thin these turned out.
+My favorite batch so far." command="Resize" options="600x" >}}

 ## Beef

 I've used eye of round and sizzle steaks with success.
-Other folks on the internet say milanesa works too.
-I'll give it a try once Walmart restocks it.
+Other folks on the internet say milanesa works too. ~~I'll give it a try once Walmart restocks it.~~ -- I tried it.
+Can confirm, it works well.

 {{< figure
 img="img/walmart-beef-eye-of-round.jpg"